UN Biodiversity Negotiations

 United Nations Convention on Biological Diversity

 The Conference of the Parties (COP) refers to the annual meeting of the member countries of the 1993 United Nations Convention on Biological Diversity (CBD).
-The COP meets every 2 years to discuss and advance the implementation of the Convention.
+The COP meets every two years to discuss and advance the implementation of the Convention.

-Learn more about the Post-2020 Global Biodiversity Framework process »
+Learn more about the Convention on Biological Diversity »

-This framework, the Kunming-Montreal Global Biodiversity Framework (GBF) includes an ambitious new set of global biodiversity Goals and Targets, monitoring framework, strategy for resource mobilization and a mechanism for implementation.
+This framework, the Kunming-Montreal Global Biodiversity Framework (GBF), includes an ambitious new set of global biodiversity goals and targets, monitoring framework, strategy for resource mobilization and a mechanism for implementation.

 Replacing and updating the previous global strategic plan for biodiversity created in 2010 (the Aichi Biodiversity Targets), the GBF is the Paris Agreement for biodiversity, setting the direction and ambition for global biodiversity action and funding for the next decade.